“I want to do what I love to do,” he says. “When I sing for them, I can tell I make them happy.” A story of Berkeley Seniors and Music.

 A gift to share

 Mr. Richard Frankel is dressed in a black suit and blue tie, looking sharp as he sings for his fellow participants at the Center for Elders’ Independence PACE center in Berkeley.
 The way he exhales slowly, releasing more air at the end of his musical notes while lingering on some notes, allows the music to caress his voice and hints at his lifetime of experience in singing.
-This is his gift to his friends at CEI.
+This is Mr. Frankel’s gift to his friends.

 “I want to do what I love.”